Manuscript Pre-submission Checklist

 • Ensure that there are continuous line numbers (to facilitate the review process)

-• Confirm that all figures and tables are mentioned in main text, in the correct order.
+• Confirm that all figures and tables are mentioned in the main text, in the correct order.

 • Author first names should normally be written out in full (rather than provided as initials).

 • Each affiliation must normally include the institution, city (separate from the institution), and country.
-The name of the city must be provided separately from the institution even if it is a part of the institution name; e.g. ‘University of Exeter, Exeter, UK’
+The name of the city is usually required separately from the institution, even if it is a part of the institution’s name (e.g. ‘University of Exeter, Exeter, UK’).

-• At least one corresponding author must be designated, and an e-mail address must be provided for each corresponding author with the list of affiliations.
+• At least one corresponding author must be designated, and an email address must be provided for each corresponding author along with their affiliations.

 • Ensure that the Acknowledgements section acknowledges all funding and other material assistance.